Important to note: Make sure to use at least API version 65 for the comparison to retrieve the Agent Script metadata type.

 You will encounter a problem analyzer due to missing dependencies if you don't include them in the deployment.

-When you deploy a script to a target environment, the deployment process automatically triggers the creation of a new version in the target org to preserve history and prevent the accidental overwriting of active logic.
+When you deploy a draft Agent script to a target environment, if the latest version in target is already committed, the deployment process automatically triggers the creation of a new draft version in the target org to preserve history and prevent the accidental overwriting of active logic.

 To learn more about deploying Agentforce with Gearset check out our other documentation or get in touch with our customer support team via the in-app chat.